Confused between WooCommerce and Shopify?

 On the other hand, Shopify takes control of all the security measures for your website.
 Its services include completely taking care of your website security.
 This hassle-free service will ease you when it comes to thinking about owning an SSL certificate.

 However, all you should do is set a strong password; this is a small part of security that it gives in your hands.

 Moreover, Shopify is PCI compliant right out of the box, while WooCommerce can be that way eventually only if you use the right tools.
 You can also add security badges on both.

 Which One is Better?

 That totally depends upon the user case, and each eCommerce platform has its own pros and cons.
 Since Shopify is easy to use and has a plethora of features and options.

 However, it all boils down to your specific needs.
 If you don’t want to take the technical hassle, Shopify is for you.
 And those who are technically skilled can give WooCommerce a shot.

-Still, you can’t decide which eCommerce you should be opting for in 2021!
+Still, you can’t decide which eCommerce you should be opting for this year!
 Don’t worry; you can read the detailed Guide Shopify vs. WooCommerce here.

 Think to shout Magento?
 Check our Woocommerce vs. Magento comparison.